(Last updated October 30, 2020)

-After careful consideration, the college has determined that the October 2020 residencies will be held remotely, with no faculty, students, or staff traveling to campus.
-It has become clear that the state of the COVID-19 pandemic in the US makes interstate and international travel unsafe, and large gatherings of people from distant locations equally risky.
+After careful consideration, the college has determined that the winter 2021 residencies (for low-residency MFA programs in Writing, Writing for Children & Young Adults, Visual Art, and Music Composition) will be held remotely, with no faculty, students, or staff traveling to campus.
+The state of the COVID-19 pandemic in the US makes interstate and international travel unsafe and large gatherings of people from distant locations risky.

-The college will continue to monitor the pandemic and will make a decision about the format for winter residencies by October 1st.
+The college will continue to monitor the pandemic and will make a decision about the format for spring residencies (for low-residency MFA programs in Graphic Design and Film) by January 1, 2021.

 CARES ACT Higher Education Emergency Relief Fund — Student Aid